jhuapl-boss/boss-manage/docs/InitialBossSetup.md

 You'll need to do this before building AMIs with packer

 ### Not Using Scalyr
-If you do not want to use Scaylr do the following
+If you do not want to use Scaylr, there is nothing you need to do.
-Zero out the contents of the files but leave the files there.

-boss-manage/salt_stack/salt/scalyr/init.sls
-boss-manage/salt_stack/salt/scalyr/map.jinja
-boss-manage/salt_stack/salt/scalyr/update_host.sls

-Currently, errors will occur if the files are not there.